jesreyes9/android_university_unit1/README.md

 ### Notes
 Some challenges I encountered when building Flix:<br>
- -getting the Android Studio emulator to work properly -implementing the orientation to the Flix application
+ -getting the Android Studio emulator to work properly<br>
+ -implementing the orientation to the Flix application

 ### Open-source libraries used